MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-add-voting-options-to-a-mail-item.md

 - csharp
 ---

-# How to: Add Voting Options to a Mail Item
+# Add Voting Options to a Mail Item

 This example shows how to use the [VotingOptions](https://msdn.microsoft.com/en-us/library/bb652695\(v=office.15\)) property of the [MailItem](https://msdn.microsoft.com/en-us/library/bb643865\(v=office.15\)) object to add voting options to an e-mail message.